Government unlikely to get fully back to business for days

 Democrats said they were open to other proposals that didn't include the wall, which Schumer said was too costly and ineffective.
 They have offered to keep spending at existing levels of $1.3 billion for border fencing and other security.

-But Trump, digging in, tweeted about "the crisis of illegal activity" at American's southern border is "real and will not stop until we build a great Steel Barrier or Wall."
+But Trump, digging in, tweeted about “the crisis of illegal activity” at America’s southern border is “real and will not stop until we build a great Steel Barrier or Wall.”

 A test vote in the Senate on Friday showed that Republicans lacked the 60 votes needed to advance the House plan.

-Pelosi, poised to become speaker, said in a letter to colleagues Saturday that "until President Trump can publicly commit to a bipartisan resolution, there will be no agreement before January when the new House Democratic Majority will swiftly pass legislation to re-open government."
+Rep. Nancy Pelosi, poised to become House speaker when Democrats regain control of the chamber on Jan.
+3, said in a letter to colleagues Saturday that “until President Trump can publicly commit to a bipartisan resolution, there will be no agreement before January when the new House Democratic Majority will swiftly pass legislation to re-open government.”

-The impasse blocked money for nine of 15 Cabinet-level departments and dozens of agencies, including the departments of Homeland Security, Transportation, Interior, Agriculture, State and Justice.

-Many of Congress' most conservative Republicans welcomed such a confrontation, but most GOP lawmakers wanted to avoid one because polling found the public opposed the wall and a shutdown over it.
+Many of Congress' most conservative Republicans have welcomed the confrontation, but most GOP lawmakers wanted to avoid one because polling found the public opposed the wall and a shutdown over it.

 Sen. Lamar Alexander of Tennessee said, “This is a complete failure of negotiations and a success for no one.”